Skip to content

 We are committed to improving where possible our own track record and like the CEO of UKA Jack Buckner, acknowledge that ‘there is more to be done’.

 There is however no room in our club for discrimination.
 If you feel in anyway discriminated against, please know that you can contact the welfare officer(s) in confidence and have your concerns taken seriously.
+Read the UKA Diversity and Inclusion Action Plan.

 Is your coach or run leader qualified?